The64thGamer/cheeseepedia/content/cfvqw4boe63lz1v6/content.md

 ## Production

 This poster was one of the few Rock-Afire Explosion parody posters released in 1988.
-Once {{< wiki-link "Concept Unification" >}} began this poster would cease production in 1990.
+Once [Concept Unification] began this poster would cease production in 1990.
-This poster has been re-released by Creative Engineering after Concept Unification after mass fanfare for the Rock-afire Explosion has been ignited in the 2000s.{{< cite 1 >}}
+This poster has been re-released by Creative Engineering after Concept Unification after mass fanfare for the Rock-afire Explosion has been ignited in the 2000s.[1]

 ## Design

-The poster is a parody of the [Star Wars](https://en.wikipedia.org/wiki/Star_Wars_(film)) movie poster from 1977.{{< cite 2 >}}
+The poster is a parody of the [Star Wars](https://en.wikipedia.org/wiki/Star_Wars_(film)) movie poster from 1977.[2]
 This piece details Duke LaRue as Luke Skywalker, Mitzi Mozzarella as Princess Leia, Billy Bob and Beach Bear as C-3PO and R2-D2, and Fatz as Darth Vader in the background, the Death Star now looks like a pizza.
-As completely new art was created for the characters, Billy Bob utilizes a stock pose.{{<cite 3>}}
+As completely new art was created for the characters, Billy Bob utilizes a stock pose.[3]